Bholoo Shah

 Bholoo Shah or Bholu Shah also called Shah Behlan and Bhollo Shah was an 18th-century Muslim Sufi saint from Delhi, India.
 He was a Majzoob who belonged to the Qadri order.
 His dargah (mausoleum) is in Old Delhi, India.

 Biography

 Most writers maintain that Bholoo Shah’s birthplace to be Punjab.
-This was before the partition of the Indian subcontinent when the Mughal era was on the rise.
+This was before the partition of the Indian subcontinent when the Mughal Empire era was on the rise.

 He migrated to Delhi from Punjab leaving his family behind.
 In Delhi, he got beneficence from Shah Abdul Hameed and became his spiritual successor.

 Shah Mohammad Hafeez became his khalifah and shrine supervisor.
 After he died, his son took this responsibility.
 Their shrines are also near the shrine of Bholoo Shah.

 One account states that he was the disciple and khalifah of Abdul Hamid in Qadri order while some scholars opine that he was the disciple and khalifah of Shah Abdul Hameed in Qadri Razzaqi Order and also enjoyed the company of Shah Nano and Shah Fakhr-ud-Din Chishti.